matt-ankerson/handy-azure-arm-templates/README.md

 # handy-azure-arm-templates
-A collection of Azure Resource Manager deployment templates.
+####A collection of Azure Resource Manager deployment templates.

-Templates and PowerShell scripts developed for various projects, intended for reference.
+ARM Templates and PowerShell scripts developed to automate deployments for various projects, intended for reference purposes.